johnnyau19/cloud-scheduling/README.md

 - Each checkout counter is modeled as a **server queue**.
 - Importantly, the agent has access only to **noisy workload estimates** rather than the actual service time.

-In practice, humans often rely on simple heuristics—such as assigning customers to the queue with the lowest estimated workload.
+In practice, humans often rely on simple heuristics such as assigning customers to the queue with the lowest estimated workload.
 This project investigates how a **Deep Reinforcement Learning (RL)** agent can learn a more effective job dispatching policy, potentially outperforming such intuitive strategies in uncertain environments.